Blog

 1. Scope of Asset Coverage

 Platforms that manage only IT hardware cost less than those covering software licenses, contracts, physical infrastructure, facilities, and vendor relationships.
-If you need a unified system across departments, expect to pay more — but also expect to eliminate multiple point solutions.
+If you need a unified system across departments — spanning asset management, contract management, and vendor management — expect to pay more, but also expect to eliminate multiple point solutions.

 2. Integration Requirements